 After chip reset, these input lines remain at the high level or are left floating (by options).
-Each bit of these output latches can be set or cleared by the "SET [m].i" and "CLR [m].i" (m=12H or 16H) instructions.
+Each bit of these output latches can be set or cleared by the "MOV [m], A" $(m=12H\ or\ 16H)$ instruction.

 Some instructions first input data and then follow the output operations.
 For example, "SET [m].i", "CLR [m].i", "CPL [m]", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or to the accumulator.
+When a PA or PC line is used as an I/O line, the related PA or PC line options should be configured as NMOS with or without pull-high resistor.
+Once a PA or PC line is selected as a CMOS output, the I/O function cannot be used.